mozilla/bug-handling/policy/triage-bugzilla.md

 ## Expectations

-All teams working on Firefox using either or both Mozilla-central and Bugzilla are expected to follow the following process. *Exceptions must be approved by Release Management and the VP of Firefox Engineering*.
+All teams working on Firefox using either or both Mozilla-central and Bugzilla are expected to follow the following process.

 ## Why Triage
 Staying on top of the bugs in your component means: